Annual meeting: July, 2015

 Dr Jason Williams,

-For those of you attending the European meeting this year the website can be found at www.escd2014.com
+For those of you wishing to attend the European meeting the website can be found at www.escd2016.com

 Minimum standards for Cutaneous Allergy Services (2012)